eltrompetero/coniii/README.md

 ## Troubleshooting

-This package is only maintained for Python 3 as of v1.0.2 and has only been tested for Python 3.7.4.
+This package is only maintained for Python 3 as of v1.0.2 and has only been tested for Python 3.7.4 and 3.7.5.
 Check which version of Python you are running in your terminal with
 ```bash
 $ python --version
 ```

 ConIII has been tested on the following systems
-* Debian 9 (Stretch)
+* Ubuntu 18.04.1
 * Mac OS X 10.15 (Catalina)

 multiprocess module problems: `n_cpus` kwarg can be set to 0 or 1 when the algorithm class